seorim0/DCCRN-with-various-loss-functions/README.md

 # Note
-* New version is my new clean-up code.
-I'm trying to the codes more clearly.
+* I'm trying to the codes more clearly.
 * It's still in the editing phase.
 Please refer to the existing code.